OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

   },
 ```

-This way, the next time we run it we get an much more detailed output:
+This way, the next time we run it we get a much more detailed output:

 ```
 298382 ms  -[AppDelegate application:0x10556b3c0 continueUserActivity:0x1c4237780